LunaSare/datelifeMS1/review.md

 > 1. how and why is a parsimony method used to estimate branch lengths and how is this used in combination with a likelihood method (line 174)?

 The parsimony algorithm ACCTRAN resolves ambiguous character optimization by assigning changes along branches of the tree as close to the root as possible (agnarsson2008acctran).
-This allows us to obtain an initial branch length estimation from any sequence alignment fast.
+This allows us to obtain an initial branch length estimation fast.
+The parsimony branch lengths become parameters that are then optimized using Maximum Likelihood, given the alignment, the topology and a simple JC model.
-This was implemented in Forest et al. 2005.
+This has been implemented in Forest et al. 2005.
 Teasing apart molecular-versus fossil-based error estimates when dating phylogenetic trees: a case study in the birch family Betulaceae.
 Systematic Botany.

-The parsimony branch lengths become parameters that are then optimized using Maximum Likelihood, given the alignment, the topology and a simple JC model.

 We added a vignette in which we showcase the process of branch length optimization from parsimony to ML.
 We chose this methodology because it allows fast return of phylogenetic trees with ML branch lengths.